Time Computation Rules Spark Dueling Precedents

 Their rule can stand as it is without excluding any more specific rules elsewhere.
 Yet they say it does.

 The Court of Criminal Appeals says its “calendar day” rule for criminal cases is different than the civil court’s “business day” rule.
 The difference?
 Unless the period is less than 11 days, the civil procedure excludes the last day in circumstances when the court is not open that day.

-For deadlines under 11 days the civil procedure could add four weekend days, or as many as six if back-to-back year-end holidays were involved.
-Under the criminal court’s interpretation, five days if five days whether the courts are open or not.
+For deadlines under 11 days, the civil procedure could add four weekend days, or as many as six if back-to-back year-end holidays were involved.
+Under the criminal court’s interpretation, five days means five days whether the courts are open or not.

 An Absurd Result

 If the Court of Criminal Appeals cracked down on district courts statewide with its Rule 1.4, it would produce an absurd result.
 Five-day deadlines on holiday weekends could effectively become two-day deadlines while 11 days could become eight-day deadlines.

 In our experience, that is not the way district courts have interpreted the rule.
 The civil rules of procedure are widely used to inform criminal procedure, especially where time computations are involved.
 Oklahoma criminal attorneys we know routinely expect to be able to file criminal documents on Monday if the deadline otherwise falls on a weekend.